 In fact, we at Ephor believe that the growth rate will not improve significantly until the monthly gain in jobs is consistently 300,000 jobs or more.
 And, at that rate the gains would have to be consistent for over two years to bring the economy back to what is traditionally considered a reasonable unemployment figure.

 We at Ephor therefore believe the symptoms for a slow growth environment are clearly in place, and this downturn will continue for a minimum of the next 10 quarters.

 In conclusion, for the foreseeable future the outlook for the economy is simply not favorable and specifically for small business that outlook is even further suppressed.
 Bankruptcy rates for the SMB sector will continue to rise as a result of management and the leaders of small businesses simply not adjusting and altering their business models to reflect the exogenous economic factors that are prevalent.
 The businesses that will survive and prosper will make those required adjustments either thru great timing or great skill or both.
 We at Ephor urge all small business to seek outside help and become change agents.
 It is up to us as a business community to lead the economic recovery just like we have done in every economic downturn.

 Let us know how we can assist you in your efforts, and best of luck in the near-term.

-“The goal is wealth creation by driving shareholder value through the use of efficient growth methodologies and experienced execution,” said Garry E. Meier, Chairman of Ephor Group.
+“The goal is wealth creation through the use of efficient growth methodologies and experienced execution,” said Garry E. Meier, Chairman of Ephor Group.

 “Creating wealth is all about creating the qualities of right: the right strategy, with the right people, with the right model, and the right business process.
 Our approach provides the required operational execution support and risk mitigation strategies that every enterprise warrants.”